8none1/octopus_powerups/README.md

     <as below>
 ```

-The binary sensors has an `ON` or `OFF` state and includes attributes for the start and stop times as datetimes the total durationa and the time remaning once `ON`.
+The binary sensors has an `ON` or `OFF` state and includes attributes for the start and stop times as datetimes the total duration and the time remaning once `ON`.

 [//]: # ({% raw %})
 ```